Sam Cane

-Samuel Jordan Cane (born 13 January 1992) is a New Zealand rugby union rugby player.
-His regular playing position is as a loose forward.
-He currently plays for Chiefs and Bay of Plenty.
+Samuel Jordan Cane (born 13 January 1992) is a New Zealand rugby union player who plays as a flanker for the Japan Rugby League One club Tokyo Sungoliath and the New Zealand national team.
+He is also the former captain of the New Zealand national team.

-Cane made his international debut for New Zealand in 2012.
-On 5 May 2020 Cane was named the captain of the All Blacks, succeeding Kieran Read.

-He has played for the Chiefs in Super Rugby, Bay of Plenty in the National Provincial Championship and King Country Rugby Union in the Heartland Championship.
+He made his debut for the All Blacks in 2012 and succeeded Kieran Read as the All Blacks captain on 5 May 2020.
+He has represented the Chiefs in Super Rugby, Bay of Plenty in the National Provincial Championship and King Country in the Heartland Championship.